 Mary T. Schmitt Smith established the Theresa Law Center, PC in May 2005 to continue over a twenty-year tradition of providing legal advocacy for clients with a passion for protection.
 Now a part of the Lipson Neilson law firm, located in Bloomfield Hills, she advises clients about estate planning, tax and probate options, with a distinct focus on drafting and administration of Special Needs Trusts.

-Mary is Michigan’s first Certified Elder Law Attorney (CELA, 1999), and is AV-rated by Martindale Hubbell for the past 16 years.
+Mary is Michigan’s first Certified Elder Law Attorney (CELA, 1999), and is rated AV Preeminent® by Martindale Hubbell for 22 consecutive years: 2000-2021.

 She has served on the Board of Directors of the National Academy of Elder Law Attorneys, (NAELA) and was recognized as a Fellow in the Academy in 2003.